Start a new CMD shell and (optionally) run a command/executable program.

 CMD Internal - Commands that are Internal to the CMD shell.

-Powershell: You may run the CMD shell under Powershell, Exit will return you to the PS prompt.
+Equivalent PowerShell: You can run the CMD shell under PowerShell, Exit will return you to the PS prompt.